What Is Selection Sunday In March Madness?

 What does Selection Sunday mean?

-What is the March Madness Selection Committee?
+Who makes up the March Madness Selection Committee?

 The 10-member March Madness Selection Committee is made up of one member from each of the Power Five conferences, some members specifically chosen from the seven most successful non-Power Five conferences, and the remaining members from any of the 20 other conferences.
 All appointments last five years.
 Committee members must leave the room when their own school is discussed and may only speak about other schools from their conference when explicitly asked.
 This rule exists to prevent any potential conflict of interest during the selection process.